Try the live workspace

 A home for each stream of work, with the latest state still intact when you return.

-Each tile holds progress, notes, links, and structure in one place, so the app does more than a simple calendar view ever could.
+Each tile holds progress, notes, and structure in one place, so the app does more than a simple tracker ever could.

 Nested tiles